-On May 18, Governor Abbott issued new guidelines for phase II.
-The Board of Directors will proceed cautiously with the scheduling of programming and events within the facility of the Cultural Activities Center adhering to health and safety measures for use of the facility.
-Beginning May 18, 2020, the facility will be open for limited services to the public including access to view the exhibits in the galleries and use of the meeting room spaces in compliance with guidelines from local, state and federal government agencies.
+The facility will be open to the public including access to view the exhibits in the galleries and use of the meeting room spaces in compliance with guidelines from local, state, and federal government agencies.
 The CAC is operating at 50% according to the governor's guidelines.
 READ MORE

 If you need immediate assistance, please contact the staff by email.

 The Cultural Activities Center, in Temple, Texas, believes in the power of creation!
 We want to enrich the lives of all Central Texas residents by inspiring exploration, involvement, and enjoyment in the arts.
 The CAC is a community funded not-for-profit arts center with the goal of encouraging and cooperating with other area arts institutions, supporting the arts in education, and providing resources to get active.
 We especially want kids to realize early that we are all artists, that every action of our day has the potential to be art, and that each of us possess the raw tools to make this a reality using our own natural creative abilities.
 The CAC gives the community a facility in which to dance, to perform, to play games, to make music, to make art, develop talent, teach technique, share ideas, and learn from other creators and performers ways to express life's richness, in all of its disciplines and freedoms, sorrows and joys, ugliness and beauty.
 We each have the power to recreate ourselves and change our lives and our world for the good of all.
 The CAC is here to help.